LazyTechGeek/HomeAssistant-DashBoards/README.md

 📌 How to use:

 Go to Settings > Automations & Scenes
-Click + Create Automation > choose Start with an empty automation Click the three dots (⋮) in the top right and select Edit in YAML Paste the contents of Automation - Theme Switch.txt Click Save
+Click + Create Automation > Click the three dots (⋮) in the top right and select Edit in YAML Paste the contents of Automation - Theme Switch.txt Click Save